sarahciston/codingcare/posts/0critintro.md

 - Shih, X. X., & Moriwaki, K. (Eds.).
 (2022).
 Critical Coding Cookbook. https://criticalcode.recipes
 - Soulellis, P. (2019).
 "URGENTCRAFT." https://soulellis.com/work/urgentcraft/index.html
 - Stark, L., & Crawford, K. (2019).
 The Work of Art in the Age of Artificial Intelligence: What Artists Can Teach Us About the Ethics of Data Practice.
 Surveillance & Society, 17(3/4), 442–455. https://doi.org/10.24908/ss.v17i3/4.10821
 - Sunder, A. (2022).
 "Performing Spectres: Deliberate Images, Intended Metaphors." *Platforms: Around, In Between, and Through.* Ed.
-Sunder, A. *Natasha,* Singapore Biennale.
+Sunder, A. Natasha, Singapore Biennale.
   - >"the regulation of non-presence is not only the bedrock on which certain kinds of technologies are built and function, but how they also affect the ways in which we out to look at images arising from them"
+  - >"this is precisely the success of the platform: [to even ask the question means that] the figure of the human worker is so abstracted that it is hard to determine anything about them, even whether they are breathing or not."
+  - >"These hidden substrates of global production flows are especially important when making and gathering datasets used for machine-learning applications."
 - Thorp, J. (2021). *Living with Data.*
 - Vee, Annette.
 2017. *Coding Literacy.*
 - Willis, H. (2016) *Fast Forward: The Future(s) of the Cinematic Arts.* Wallflower Press.